jeffreylanters/unity-tweens/README.md

 #### TweenImageFillAmount `version 1.0.3`

-Instantiates a Tween animating the ImageFillAmount.
+Instantiates a Tween animating the fillAmount of an image.

 ```cs
 <GameObject, Component>.TweenImageFillAmount (float to, float duration);